jbshep/conversational-python-legacy/chapters/ch3_loops.md

 we can write down how we want those variables to change, and then write down the code to perform the changes.

-Let’s think about what variables we would want to have to make an English-to-Pirate translator program work.
+Let's think about what variables we would want to have to make an English-to-Pirate translator program work.
 Suppose we have two variables, one named `sentence` and the other named `word`.  `sentence` contains the English sentence the user types, and `word` will store each word as we extract it from